contentful/forma-36/packages/forma-36-codemod/README.md

 `npx @contentful/f36-codemod <transform> <path> [...options]`

-- `transform` - name of transform, see available transforms below.
+- `transform` - name of transform, see available transforms below, separate multiple transforms with a `,`.
 - `path` - files or directory to transform
 - use the `--dry` option for a dry-run and use `--print` to print the output for comparison